m1maker/ngt-docs/docs/general/advance.md

 Now, lets dive into example.
 Lets say we have to use the speak function provided by NGT, but we stuck here because you want to speak many types, including strings, ints, floats, or possibly objects.

 We will first implement the custom_speak function that supports string, int, float, bool.
+Please note that in latest development, string accepts numbers passing too, so you don't have to actually implement this logic.

 Note.
 If you want numbers of all types, using int and double is enough.